 RWE Finance Europe B.V. is part of the RWE Group.
 The RWE Group falls within the scope of the OECD Model Rules (BEPS Pillar 2).
-The BEPS Pillar 2 legislation was enacted in Germany, the jurisdiction in which the parent company RWE AG is registered, as well as in the Netherlands and will come into force on 1 January 2024.
-As the aforementioned legislation was not applicable as of the balance sheet date, the Group does not have any current tax risk associated with it for 2023.
-The amount of the current receivable from RWE AG will become interest bearing as of 2024, so the company expects a tax profit in the coming years and as the minimum tax rate applied of 19% is higher than the minimum tax rate required under BEPS Pillar 2 (15%), we do not expect any domestic top up tax for the company under this rule.
+The BEPS Pillar 2 legislation was enacted in Germany, the jurisdiction in which the parent company RWE AG is registered, as well as in the Netherlands and came into force on 1 January 2024.

+In the fiscal year 2024, RWE meets the routine profit test in the Netherlands.
+Therefore, no (domestic) top tax is due for 2024.
+The Company expects the same for the coming years.
 The Group applies the exemption for the recognition and disclosure of information on deferred tax assets and liabilities related to second-pillar income taxes.

-4.5 Related party disclosure
+4.7 Related party disclosure